utep-cs-systems-courses/arch1-project2-stephypy/project/README.md

 # Description:

 Implemented on a MSP430, the blinky buzzy toy creates sound and lights with the use of a state machine.
+There are a total of four states that will accomplish the task with the addition of a default state that will serve as both a welcome and warning.

 # How To Compile & Run It